-- Whether the stomach is full or empty - Food slows down alcohol absorption.
+- Whether the stomach is full or empty.
+Food in the belly slows down alcohol absorption.

 After absorption, the alcohol enters the bloodstream and dissolves in the water of the blood.
 The blood carries the alcohol throughout the body.
 The alcohol from the blood then enters and dissolves in the water inside each tissue of the body (except fat tissue, as alcohol cannot dissolve in fat).
 Once inside the tissues, alcohol exerts its effects on the body.
-The observed effects depend directly on the blood alcohol concentration (BAC), which is related to the amount of alcohol consumed.
-The BAC can rise significantly within 20 minutes after having a drink.
+The observed effects depend directly on the blood alcohol concentration (BAC), which is related to the amount of alcohol the person has consumed.
+A person's BAC can rise significantly within 20 minutes after having a drink.

 How Alcohol Leaves the Body

-Once absorbed by the bloodstream, the alcohol leaves the body in three ways:
+Once alcohol is absorbed into a person's bloodstream, it leaves the body in three ways:

-As a rule of thumb, an average person can eliminate 0.5 oz (15 ml) of alcohol per hour.
-So, it would take approximately one hour to eliminate the alcohol from a 12 oz (355 ml) can of beer.
+As a rule of thumb, an average person can eliminate 0.5 ounces (15 ml) of alcohol per hour.
+So, it would take approximately one hour to eliminate the alcohol from a 12 ounce (355 ml) can of beer.

 The BAC increases when the body absorbs alcohol faster than it can eliminate it.
 So, because the body can only eliminate about one dose of alcohol per hour, drinking several drinks in an hour will increase your BAC much more than having one drink over a period of an hour or more.